TuiChain/blockchain/README.md

   - `Market` - represents an instance of the *market* contract
   - `Loans` - represents a collection of instances of the *loan* contract
   - `Loan` - represents an instance of the *loan* contract

+- Helper types for building transactions to be signed and submitted by users:

+  - `MarketUserTransactionBuilder` - to build transactions interacting with *market* contracts
+  - `LoanUserTransactionBuilder` - to build transactions interacting with *loan* contracts

 Deploy an instance of TuiChain's Ethereum infrastructure with `Controller.deploy()` or connect to an existing controller contract with `Controller()` and go from there.